-- File a dispute for free with one of the three nationwide credit bureaus.
+- File a dispute for free with the three nationwide credit bureaus.
 It’s important to remember that disputing information with one credit bureau may not impact information on credit reports from the other two bureaus.
 Also, dispute procedures may not be the same at all bureaus, so be sure to follow the procedure with the bureau where you're filing a dispute.
-You can contact any of the three bureaus online to file a dispute.
-Remember that documents you send to back up your claim will not be returned, so please send copies and not originals.
+You can file a dispute with each of the three nationwide credit bureaus online.

 What information can I dispute on my credit reports?

 You can dispute any of the following: